-If you send us the paperwork asking for reimbursement, you are asking for a coverage decision.
-To make this decision, we will check to see if the medical care you paid for is a covered service.
+If you send us the paperwork that asks for reimbursement, you are asking for a coverage decision.
+To make this coverage decision, we will check to see if the medical care you paid for is covered.
 We will also check to see if you followed all the rules for using your coverage for medical care.

-- If we say yes to your request: If the medical care is covered and you followed all the rules, we will send you the payment for our share of the cost within 60 calendar days after we receive your request.
-If you haven't paid for the services, we will send the payment directly to the provider. - If we say no to your request: If the medical care is not covered, or you did not follow all the rules, we will not send payment.
-Instead, we will send you a letter that says we will not pay for the services and the reasons why.
+- If we say yes to your request: If the medical care is covered and you followed all the rules, we will send you the payment for our share of the cost of your medical care within 60 calendar days after we receive your request.
+If you haven't paid for the medical care, we will send the payment directly to the provider. - If we say no to your request: If the medical care is not covered, or you did not follow all the rules, we will not send payment.
+Instead, we will send you a letter that says we will not pay for the medical care and the reasons why.